bkness/Open-Weather-API/README.md

    - Once approved, your changes will be merged into the main branch.

 Thank you for contributing to the Weather Dashboard project!

+## Live Deploy
+You can access the live version of the Weather Dashboard [here](https://bkness.github.io/Open-Weather-API)

 ## Questions
 If you have any questions or suggestions, please don't hesitate to reach out via GitHub issues or email.